 Consider these the James Bond of finger sandwiches.
-Crack chicken pinwheels, pinwheel sandwiches chicken roll ups, tortilla pinwheels or cream cheese roll ups; your family probably also has unique name for this crowd-pleasing and easy to make appetizer.
+Crack chicken pinwheels, pinwheel sandwiches, tortilla rolls, chicken roll ups, tortilla pinwheels or cream cheese roll ups; your family probably also has unique name for this crowd-pleasing and easy to make appetizer.
+They can even be a quick lunch!

 A zesty no-bake appetizer option, there are a few tricks to making the best colorful and delicious pinwheel.

-- Chill the whole rill before cutting.
+- Chill.
+Chill the whole roll before cutting.
 Letting it congeal and harden a bit will prevent it from collapsing when you cut them.

-- Use a serrated knife and a sawing motion to cut the rolls without squishing them.
+- Cut Using the Right Knife.
+Use a serrated knife and a sawing motion to cut the rolls without squishing them.

 Ingredients for Bacon Ranch Chicken Pin Wheels

-There are a couple of items that might not be pantry staples, but all of them are easily swapped and also budget friendly.
+There are a couple of items that might not be pantry staples, but all of them are simple ingredients and also budget friendly for the perfect appetizer.

 - Cream cheese– Any fat percentage will do the trick just make sure it is fully softened so it spreads easily and doesn’t rip the tortilla

-- Dry ranch mix– make your own or pick up a packet.
+- Dry ranch mix– make your own ranch seasoning or pick up a packet.

 - Sharp cheddar cheese– As always, I encourage you to pick up a brick versus pre-shredded cheese.
 Pre-shredded cheese is coated in a light starch to prevent clumping, but surface area and exposure to air also causes it to dry out faster.
 Bricks are also cheaper, so there you go, win-win.